ekg/triggered-whisper/README.md

 ### Visual Feedback
 All commands show emoji indicators in the debug display (green text area on left side of keyboard), so you can see exactly what button was pressed.

+## Floating Keyboard Mode

+The floating keyboard feature allows the keyboard to appear as a draggable overlay window in landscape mode:

+### Setup
+1. Open Triggered Whisper settings
+2. Enable "Floating Keyboard in Landscape"
+3. Click "Apply" - this will automatically open Triggered Whisper's app permissions page
+4. Scroll down and tap "Display over other apps"
+5. Enable the permission
+6. Return to your app and switch to landscape mode

+### Features
+- **Draggable**: Touch and drag any non-button area to reposition the window
+- **Portrait Dimensions**: Maintains full portrait keyboard size (no 25% reduction)
+- **Stable Layout**: Cancel button always visible to prevent layout reorganization
+- **Persistent**: Stays on top of other apps, ideal for terminal workflows

+### Quirks
+- Permission must be granted manually through Android settings (cannot be requested via standard permission dialog)
+- When enabled, the floating window appears automatically in landscape orientation
+- Keyboard dimensions are locked while floating to prevent size changes during recording/transcribing
+- The keyboard appears as a title bar/overlay that can be moved to any edge of the screen

+## 8BitDo Micro Controller Notes

+The **8BitDo Micro Bluetooth Gamepad** is a tiny, portable controller perfect for this use case:
+- Ultra-compact size (fits on a keychain)
+- Rechargeable via USB-C
+- All standard gamepad buttons (face buttons, triggers, bumpers)
+- Excellent Bluetooth connectivity
+- Perfect for AR glasses + terminal workflows

+### Connection
+1. Put controller in pairing mode (hold Start + Y)
+2. Connect via Android Bluetooth settings
+3. Controller buttons will be immediately recognized by Triggered Whisper

 ## Use Cases